ddella/WebSocket/README.md

 ### Introduction

 This is an example of a client/server WebSocket.
 The WebSocket Protocol enables two-way communication between a client and a remote server.
-It provide a persistent connection between the client and the server and both parties can use to start sending data at any time.
+It provides a persistent connection between the client and the server and both parties can sending data at any time.

-The goal of this technology is to provide a mechanism for browser-based applications that need  two-way communication with servers without reling on opening multiple HTTP connections.
+The goal of this technology is to provide a mechanism for browser-based applications that need two-way communication with servers without the needs to open multiple HTTP connections.

 >The WebSocket specification defines two URI schemes:
 >ws-URI = "ws:" "//" host [ ":" port ] path [ "?" query ]
 >wss-URI = "wss:" "//" host [ ":" port ] path [ "?" query ]

-The client is the browser with a simple JavaScript that will initiate the WebSocket `ws://` or secure WebSocket `wss://` connection to the server.
+The client is the browser with a simple JavaScript that will initiate the WebSocket.
+It could be either `ws://`, which is the equivalent to `http://`, or secure WebSocket `wss://`, which is the equivalent to `https://`.
 In this workshop, I implemented both normal and secure WebSocket.
 I took the code for the JavaScript [here](https://www.pegaxchange.com/2018/03/23/websocket-client/).

 The server portion is implemented in Python.
+You can you any programming language (PHP, Go, NodeJS, ...).
 I took the code from Manos Pithikos.
 Check his GitHub page [here](https://github.com/Pithikos/python-websocket-server).

-The web server and the WebSocket servers both run in a Docker container.
+The web server and the WebSocket server run in a Docker container.

 ### Architecture